Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * Fix for an error in the dataflow where the manipulation of the data was not displayed in the designer
 * Fix for an error in the SQL data source where null values were not processed correctly
 * Fix for an error where an SQL database was temporarily locked after the Peakboard Box lost the connection due to a power loss
-* Fix for an error where the IP of Peakboard 2 boxes was not saved in the designer
+* Fix for an error where the IP of Peakboard 2 Boxes was not saved in the designer
 * Fix for an error where a locked element on the drawing area prevented the processing of an underlying element
 * Fix for an error where Peakboard 2 Preview could not run on a Windows 7 device